Last week I wrapped up the biggest launch of my business so far.

 Selling isn’t about being sleazy and slimy - it’s about having REAL confidence that your course or product helps people.
 If you have real confidence in your products and their effectiveness, you’ll never feel weird about selling.

-Before my launch, I came up with this idea to do a 30 day Periscope series titled #30CourseTips.
+Before my launch, I came up with this idea to do a 30 day live stream series.
 My idea was to do a themed mini-masterclass on Periscope each day about a different aspect of creating and launching courses.

 To be honest, when I started the series I wasn’t 100% sure I would be launching LYSC and I was definitely not sure about the dates.
 I just thought it would be a fun series and it would kinda test out my ideas and see if people were interested in this stuff.